ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503091642_work_effort_manager_implementation.md

 - Implemented with a robust event system for extensibility
 - Includes file system monitoring for work effort changes
 - Provides a clean API for creating and managing work efforts
-- Added validation to check for both work_efforts and .AI-Setup folders
+- Added validation to check for both work_efforts and _AI-Setup folders
 - The manager will only create work efforts if both required folders are present
 - JSON processing added for configuration and work effort creation
 - Can accept configuration via JSON string, file, or dictionary